Gentile Bellini: Greece

 Gentile responded to other aspects of the East, including the Byzantine Greek Empire, as well as Venice's other trading partners in North Africa and Levant.
 Venice had a long-established relationship with the Eastern Mediterranean.
-Saint Mark, Venice's patron, was from the Egyptian city of Alexandria, and Venice's cultural and spiritual centre – the basilica of San Marco – was built in his honor (and as his mausoleum) in the Greek Byzantine style.
+Saint Mark, Venice's patron, was from the Egyptian city of Alexandria, and Venice's cultural and spiritual centre – the basilica of San Marco – was built in his honour (and as his mausoleum) in the Greek Byzantine style.
 Although Constantinople fell to the Ottoman Turks in 1453, the Greek Byzantine world had a continuing impact upon Venetian art and culture as a number of Greek Christians fled Muslim rule.
 It was here that Gentile painted the portrait of Queen Caterina Cornaro of Cyprus (at right).
 This is counted as the second known portrait including the queen, which is now in the collection of the Szepmuveszeti Museum in Budapest.

 Retirement years and legacy

 Bellini's most important paintings, the monumental canvases in the Doge's Palace in Venice, were destroyed by fire in 1577.
 Only a few of his other works remain, namely the large narrative paintings The Procession in Piazza San Marco (above left) and The Preaching of Saint Mark in Alexandria (above right), produced in his final years.
 Little remains of Gentile's art from the 1470s and 1480s, except for the works made in Constantinople.
 Moreover, many workshop paintings and drawings have been assigned to Gentile Bellini.
 This has had the unfortunate consequence of confirming his reputation as an awkward artist, especially in comparison with his beloved brother Giovanni.
-Gentile's fall from popular favor seems to have begun shortly after his death; by 1557 Lodovico Dolce made a rather acerbic comment about him as an early teacher of Titian:
+Gentile's fall from popular favour seems to have begun shortly after his death; by 1557, Lodovico Dolce made a rather acerbic comment about him as an early teacher of Titian:

 He was interred in the Basilica di San Giovanni e Paolo, a traditional burial place of the doges.

 In recent years, Gentile has once again generated interest, especially in a recent spate of scholarly publications and exhibitions on the subject of cross-cultural exchange between Europe and the Levant.